The following healthcare cybersecurity statistics in 2022 will be interesting, with a few surprising ones and some facts about hospital data breaches.

-You should also learn how to better protect yourself if hospital data breaches compromise your confidential data.
+You should also learn how to better protect yourself if healthcare cybersecurity breaches compromise your confidential data.

-In just the past 10 years, there have been more than 2,550 healthcare and hospital data breaches that have impacted millions of medical records.
+In just the past 10 years, there have been more than 2,550 healthcare data breaches that have impacted millions of medical records.

 None of these data breaches rank higher than any other (it’s not a competition) but, the very nature of these kinds of cybersecurity breaches makes them all very serious.

-Let’s discuss the key healthcare cybersecurity statistics and hospital data breaches that you should know in 2022.
+Let’s discuss the key healthcare cybersecurity stats that you should know in 2022.